 Now, I get my strokes from nature.

-I like going for long walks by myself, and appreciating the simple brilliance of the natural physical environment that is Earth.
+I like going for long walks by myself and appreciating the simple brilliance of Earth’s natural physical environment.

-Call it a divine energy – I don’t want to offend anybody; I’m just saying that I depend on my spiritual relationship with what I imagine to be an Infinite Field of love, intelligence, creativity and compassion.
+Call it divine energy – I don’t want to offend anybody; I’m just saying that I depend on my spiritual relationship with what I imagine to be an Infinite Field of love, intelligence, creativity, and compassion.

 11. Setting Healthy Boundaries is an Essential Life Skill

 Before the accident, I used sometimes to offer people constructive feedback.
 After the accident, I focus mostly on keeping my own side of the street clean.

 Underneath it all, I’ve always been deeply interested in other people.
 I could listen – rapt – to someone talk about what they had for breakfast, or what they dreamed about the night before, or their secret hopes and fears, or their favorite movie… anything.